semente/django-smuggler/README.rst

 **Django Smuggler** is a pluggable application for `Django Web Framework`_ for you easily dump/load fixtures via the automatically-generated administration interface.
+Fixtures are collection of data that Django knows how to import into a database.

-Especially useful for transporting data in production for the development project and vice versa, but can also be used as a backup tool.
+Smuggler is especially useful for transporting database data between production and development environments, but can also be used as a backup tool.

 Project page
     http://github.com/semente/django-smuggler